tiendo1011/sicp/README.md

 iteractive, linear recursive, or tree recursive.
 Focus on how many times it calls itself at each iteration will tell you which form it'll produce when run.
 A good exercise help me understand it is Ex-2.43
+- Although the number of calls a procedure makes to itself will form the procedure shape, the time complexity also depends on the number of elements we feed to the call after each step.
+A good exercise help me understand this is Ex-2.63b